-You have a chance to show what I know you all believe – that technology companies are serious about their social responsibilities.The Duke of Cambridge
+You have a chance to show what I know you all believe – that technology companies are serious about their social responsibilities.The Prince of Wales

 Thank you for joining us today.
 Can I start my thanking Brent Hoberman, the Chairman of our Taskforce for his hard work and dedication to this project.